Far-right politics in Switzerland: New Right (1990–present)

 Far-right activists briefly won the attention of mainstream media for disrupting the 2005 celebration of the Swiss national holiday on the Rütli Meadow.

 The 2006 report reports 109 right extremist incidents, of which 60 involved physical violence (55%).
 The size of the right extremist scene remains stable at 1,200 active individuals.
 As opposed to the preceding year, the police reports a significant increase in left extremist incidents, their number rising by 87 to 227, incidents involving physical violence accounting for 65%.

 Bund Oberland, a group associated with the white power skinhead Blood and Honour network has also been active in the country, especially in the distribution of CDs.

 A minor Swiss National Party was briefly active under the leadership of David Mulas, dissolved in 2003.
 This group was closely linked to the National Democratic Party of Germany.

 The far-right groups further declined in the 2011 federal elections, the Swiss Democrats remaining the largest with 4,838 votes or 0.20% of the total vote, less than half than in 2007.
 Smaller groups participating in the elections were the Swiss Nationalist Party in Bern and Vaud (1,198 votes, 0.05%) and Eric Weber's Volksaktion in Basel-Stadt (810 votes, 0.03%).

+Junge Tat is an active group since the 2020s.